OBOAcademy/obook/docs/reference/medical-ontology-landscape.md

 ## The Landscape of Disease and Phenotype Ontologies

 _Compiled by Nicole Vasilevsky.
-Feel free to make pull requests to suggest edits._
+Feel free to make pull requests to suggest edits._ Note: This currently just provides an overview of disease and phenotype ontologies.
+Contributors are welcome to add more descriptions of other medical ontologies.
+This was last updated in 2021.

 ### Disease Ontologies & Terminologies
 -----